amperity/amperity-docs/shared/destination_settings.rst

 .. setting-common-escape-character-start

 The escape character to use in the file output.
+Applies to CSV, TSV, PSV, and custom delimiter file types.

 .. setting-common-escape-character-end